shubham-raj-143/chat_room/README.md

 2.> https://secretchatspsr.herokuapp.com/

-Description : This website has 2 live server, one which works for HTML CSS and JS(Port 5500, 8000-usually) and other for linking various users(using Socket.io) called NodeServer(whose entry point is index.js) in my code.
+Description : This website has 2 live server, one which works for HTML CSS and JS(Port 5500, 8000-usually) and other for linking various users(using Socket.io) called NodeServer(whose ENTRY POINT is index.js in my code).

 Script Language : HTML, CSS, JS, Jquery script